-These were the 6 biggest cities during the first millennium BC
+These were the 6 largest -and most splendid- cities during the first millennium BC.

 Strong defenses for troubled times

-In the same eastern side where the palace, the government offices with all their records, and two royal cemeteries.
+In the same eastern side of the city which had the workshops, where the governmental buildings.
+There were the palace, the government offices with all their records, and two royal cemeteries.

 Xiadu, also called Yanxiadu, had a network of roads that connected it to the smaller cities of the region.

 And this big city had 320,000 inhabitants in 400 BC.
 That is a lot bigger than plenty of modern cities.